shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 }
 ```

-The third part that needs change before we can conclude our wallet adaptation is the `useSolanaAccount` hook.
+The third part that needs to be changed before we can conclude our wallet adaptation is the `useSolanaAccount` hook:

 ```jsx
 function useSolanaAccount() {